 Relax on the sublime beaches for the morning as you soak up the sun, before tasting the locally produced Nido soup.
 Taking a dive or three is essential when visiting El Nido as the coral reefs are wholly unmissable.
 Teeming with underwater life, the bright hues invite you to explore the reefs at your leisure and take some amazing underwater photos.
 An exciting dive for slightly more advanced divers can be found at the small nearby island of Dilumacad.
 Head beneath the surface to find a long tunnel that leads to a stunning underwater cavern.

 After an afternoon under the water take time out to relax at local beachside bars that cater to your every need.
 Indulge in some freshly prepared cuisine before settling down for your last day in the Philippines.

 - Day 10

-For your last day it's time to have some fun.
-Honda Bay is situated close by to Puerto Princesa, making it an ideal last stop.
-Very much a tourist location, there are plenty of amenities here to ease you back in to civilisation and make sure that your last day is one to remember.
+For your last day, it's time to have some fun.
+Honda Bay is situated close to Puerto Princesa, making it an ideal last stop.
+Very much a tourist location, there are plenty of amenities here to ease you back into civilization and make sure that your last day is one to remember.

 Our yacht charter experts will:

 - Advise how to mitigate the impact of COVID-19